Sai628/Android-Utils/README.md

-## Some Useful Utils code for Android Develop
+## Some Useful Utils Code for Android Develop

 ### Activity Utils
 ```java